CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 From March 2020 and through 2021, Melbourne enacted a broad range of [public health measures to curb the spread of Covid-19](https://www.dhhs.vic.gov.au/coronavirus-update-victoria-26-march-2020).
 These restrictions spanned density limitations in public spaces and the donning of masks outside the home, through to measures aimed at minimising population mobility.

-Let's see if the data reflects
+Let's see if the impact of these events are reflected in the bicycle traffic data.

-Due to these unprecedented disruptions, one would expect some impact on normal cycling behaviours.

 <br>
 ###### Monthly bicycle volume and speed by sensor